weepay/weepay-javascript/readme.md

             }
         });
 ```
+### Requirements
-if you want to use the checkout form; weepay div is required
+- if you want to use the checkout form; weepay div is required
 ```HTML
 <div id="weePay-checkout-form" class="responsive">
 ```